LandscapeGeoinformatics/geopython-ut-2018/source/_static/exercises/Exercise-1/README.md

 tool to solve this problem as with Python it is basically possible to read data from any kind of input datafile (such as csv-, txt-, excel-, or gpx-files (gps data) or from different databases).
 So far, I haven't faced any kind of data or file that would be impossible to read with Python.

-Thus, let's see how we can read data from a file and create Point -objects from them that can be saved e.g. as a new Shapefile (we will learn this next week).
+Thus, let's see how we can read data from a file and create Point -objects from them that can be saved e.g. as a new Shapefile (we will learn this next lesson).
 Our dataset **[travelTimes_2015_Helsinki.txt](data/travelTimes_2015_Helsinki.txt)** consist of travel times between specific locations in Helsinki Region.
 The first four rows of our data looks like this: